Yerevan State University: Foundation

-Yerevan State University was established on May 16, 1919 by decision of the government of the Republic of Armenia and the efforts of politician Sirakan Tigranyan.
+Yerevan State University was established on May 16, 1919, by decision of the government of the Republic of Armenia and the efforts of politician Sirakan Tigranyan.
 Professor Yuri Ghambaryan was appointed as its first rector (1919–20).

-The university was officially inaugurated on January 31, 1920 in a grand ceremony held in Alexandropol (modern Gyumri), with the participation of Prime Minister Alexander Khatisian and many other government officials, as well as the ambassadors of Great Britain, France, and Iran to Armenia.
+The university was officially inaugurated on January 31, 1920, in a grand ceremony held in Alexandropol (modern Gyumri), with the participation of Prime Minister Alexander Khatisian and many other government officials, as well as the ambassadors of Great Britain, France, and Iran to Armenia.
 At first, the university was temporarily housed within the school of commerce building in Alexandropol (current building of the Gyumri Technology Center).
 The first lecture took place on February 1, 1920, conducted by academician Stepan Malkhasyants.

 During its first academic year, the university had a single faculty of history and linguistics, with 32 academic staff and 262 students.
 Historian Hakob Manandyan, linguist Manuk Abeghian, historian Ashkharbek Kalantar, and Stepan Malkhasyants were among the first lecturers of the university.
 Later during the same year, the university was relocated to Yerevan and housed within the former Yerevan teachers' seminary building built between in the early 1900s on Astafyan Street (designed by architect Vasily Mirzoyan, currently home to the Faculty of Theology, Faculty of History, and Faculty of Economics and Management).

 During the Soviet period

 After the Sovietization of Armenia in December 1920, the university was renamed the "People's University of Yerevan."
 Hakob Manandyan was appointed new rector of the university.

 In 1921, the university became home to two faculties: the faculty of physical sciences and the faculty of social sciences.
 In October 1921, three more faculties were opened: the faculty of oriental studies, the faculty of agriculture, and the faculty of technical studies.
 In March 1922, the faculties of medicine and pedagogy were opened, followed by the faculty of labor in 1923.

-On October 20, 1923, the university was renamed the "State University of Armenian Soviet Socialist Republic", becaming the "mother university" of Soviet Armenia within the Transcaucasian Socialist Federative Soviet Republic.
+On October 20, 1923, the university was renamed the "State University of Armenian Soviet Socialist Republic", becoming the "mother university" of Soviet Armenia within the Transcaucasian Socialist Federative Soviet Republic.

 In 1930, the university was restructured and many faculties were separated from the university to form an independent entity, including: